peteryxu/HH-gemini-multimodal-live-dev-guide/README.md

 *   **API Message Formats:** Understanding the structure of messages exchanged with the API (e.g., `BidiGenerateContentSetup`, `BidiGenerateContentClientContent`, `BidiGenerateContentServerContent`).
 *   **Session Management:** Properly initiating and configuring a session with the API.
 *   **Turn-Taking:** Managing the flow of conversation between the user and the model.
+*   **Audio Encoding and Decoding:** Handling different audio formats and converting between them.
+*   **Browser Audio Playback:** Using the `AudioContext` API for real-time audio playback in the browser.

 ## Contributing